Head of the Passaic

 e.
 Should the Regatta be cancelled by the Race Director prior to race day, entry fees shall be refunded.
 Races cancelled on the day of the Regatta due to river conditions or inclement weather will not be refunded.

 a.
 Prior to the Regatta, starting order will be determined by random lot.
-Bow numbers will be assigned to each boat according to this order and distributed along with a schedule in race-day Registration Packets.
-Boats will be called to the PRRA launch dock by race number and bow numbers.
+Bow numbers will be assigned to each boat according to this order and distributed along with a schedule in your race-day Registration Packets.
+We will call boats to the PRRA launch dock by race number and bow numbers.
 Boats launching from other locations will be called at the discretion of their dockmasters.
 Boats on the river must position themselves in the marshaling area (marked on the course map) so they can start in bow number sequence.
 Bow numbers will be collected at the return docks.

 b.
 The Starter will space boats so that each shell crosses the starting line at regular intervals.

 c.
 Blue/green buoys will approximate both the start and finish lines.

 d.
 The race will be officiated by US Rowing Referees.
 Boats must be alert to the possibility that they may receive directions from officials at the start, finish, dock, or in safety launches.
 They must follow any such directions in an expeditious manner.

 3. RIGHT OF WAY